Overview

 “UW IR’s case volume, case diversity, and commitment to teaching are unquestionably world-class.
 But the characteristic of this program that I’ve come to value the most is its emphasis on doing the right thing for patients.
 You’ll often hear our attendings asking “why?” during rounds and cases, encouraging the trainees to think critically about their role in helping individual patients, populations, and the hospital-based healthcare ecosystem.
 UW IR has prepared me for being a comprehensive proceduralist and clinician, and I couldn’t be more grateful for the breadth and depth of training I’ve received here.”

-Grace Laidlaw, MD, MS
+Grace Laidlaw, MD, MSc

 UW IR Resident 2023